Equivalent Mechanical Models for Sloshing: Linearized pendulum model

-We suppose that a nominal control torque $\bar{\bm{\tau}}^B$ acts on the rigid body and compensates for the pendulum-induced torque to ensure zero nominal angular rate and angular acceleration.
-The linearization hypotheses (i.e., longitudinal force, and static body attitude) yield to the following nominal acceleration vector
+We assume that a nominal control torque $\bar{\bm{\tau}}^\mathcal{B}$ is applied to the rigid body to exactly compensate the torque generated by the pendulum, thereby ensuring zero nominal angular velocity and angular acceleration.
+Under the adopted linearization assumptions, namely a purely longitudinal nominal force and a constant attitude aligned with the inertial frame, the nominal acceleration vector becomes

-where $\ddot {\bar{\bm{r}}}_{O\bar G}^I$ is generally not equal to zero, but driven by gravity (which can have any direction in $I$) and by the nominal force applied to the body.
+It is worth noting that $\ddot {\bar{\bm{r}}}_{O\bar G}^\mathcal{I}$ is generally non-zero, as it is driven by both the gravitational acceleration (which can have any direction in $I$) and the nominal force applied to the system.
+Only the rotational dynamics and the pendulum motion vanish at the equilibrium point.